REDl3east/bool-search/README.md

 **Search C**: NOT (cats AND dogs),
 **Search D**: (NOT cats) OR (NOT dogs).

+## Boolean Expression
+The command line takes an EXPR parameter.
+This is where you define the boolean expression that will be used to search files.
+There are five main keywords that are used to define expressions: and, or, not, (, ), and an identifier.
+In order for parentheses to register, they must be surrounded by spaces.
+The precendence of each operator goes like this: '()' first, 'not' second, 'and' third, and 'or' forth.
+The expression is evaluated in that order.
+So, "cat or dog and pig", the 'and' operation is done first.
+In, "cat and not dog or fish", the not operation is done first, then the and, and finally the 'or'.
+The identifier is a search term and can be any printable characters.

 ## Usage
 ```
 ./bin/bool-search - A command line tool that searches things with boolean expressions.